-- the tac package for your TAC intermediate representation; and - the cg package for your x86 code generation classes.
+• the cg package for your x86 code generation classes.

 For the tac package, you are strongly encouraged to implement the TAC instructions as a collection of classes that all extend an abstract TACInstr class, and to build a TACList class that stores a list of TAC instructions.
-After translation TAC for your program, each method declaration in your AST would then be decorated with a TACList.
+After translating to TAC, each method declaration in your AST would then be decorated with a TACList.
 Several other TAC details:

 - Note that the operands to most TAC instructions can be 1) program variables, 2) temporary variables, or 3) constants.
-The design of your TAC classes should reflect this. - You may wish to design your TACList and TACInstr classes to support a "visitor-style" traversal to make it easy for clients to traverse and process TAC lists (for printing, generating x86 code, etc.). - To facilitate deciphering the compiler's output and debugging your back-end, I encourage you to design your TAC classes (and x86 code generator) to support String annotations on individual instructions that can be subsequently printed out as "comments" in your output, as in:
+The design of your TAC classes should reflect this. - You may wish to design your TACList and TACInstr classes to support a "visitor-style" traversal and/or generic mapping/folding operations to make it easy for clients to traverse and process TAC lists (for printing, generating x86 code, etc.). - To facilitate deciphering the compiler's output and debugging your back-end, I encourage you to design your TAC classes (and x86 code generator) to support String annotations on individual instructions that can be subsequently printed out as "comments" in your output, as in: